 There are other problems associated with privatisation too.
 When a company is driven purely by profit they are likely to make commercial decisions which are not in the national interest.
 For example a state-run power company would do its utmost to avoid power cuts, as this would be terribly disruptive to the lives of ordinary people.
 A private company would make such a decision on purely commercial terms, and if power cuts weren’t too costly then so be it, and who cares if ordinary people suffer.
 In addition many of our public service companies are now in foreign ownership, which means a lot of them avoid tax by channelling their profits abroad using tax havens, something that could never happen with state-run companies.
 Also a state-run company could be expected to have some regard for the environment, not for example trashing forests and rivers in order to provide its services.
 A private company would have no such concerns as all that matters to them is the money.

 Now let’s be clear, some privatisations do work, and you won’t hear anyone complaining now about the privatisations of British Steel, Rolls Royce or BP.
-Some privatisations partly work – for example in some areas of the country the standard of rail service is now far in excess of what it was under British Rail, though a lot more expensive.
+Some privatisations partly work – for example in some areas of the country the standard of rail service is now far in excess of what it was under British Rail (though a lot more expensive – recent research has indicated privatisation has cost the consumer an extra £50bn*).
 However a lot of privatisations are clearly a failure with increased prices and/or poorer service – some of the rail franchises for example, the energy companies, and also the water companies, where it has recently come to light that the regulator has ‘accidentally’ allowed them to overcharge the general public by more than £1.2 billion.*

 The crucial thing to consider with privatisations is whether it’s a public service or an industrial.
 If it’s an industrial (eg Rolls Royce) then there’s no real reason for it to remain in public hands and selling it off is a viable option.
 But if it’s a public service (eg water, power, post office, etc) then selling it off to private industry can, in the long term, only lead to ever higher prices and ever lower standards of service for consumers.